 - 1 cup all-purpose flour

 - 1/4 teaspoon baking soda

 - 4 soft hamburger buns split

-Pound each chicken breast to be about 1/4 to 1/2 inch thickness.
+- Pound each chicken breast to be about ¼ to ½ inch thickness.
 This will help them to fry easier.
-Season chicken with 1 tsp salt, and 1/2 tsp each of paprika and pepper.
+Season chicken with 1 tsp salt, and ½ tsp each of paprika and pepper.
 Set chicken aside.

-In a heavy bottom pan, heat 2 inches of peanut oil over medium heat until a deep fry thermometer registers 325 degrees, or until small drops of water sizzle and evaporate.
+- In a heavy bottom pan, heat 2 inches of peanut oil over medium heat until a deep fry thermometer registers 325 degrees, or until small drops of water sizzle and evaporate.

-While the oil is heating, whisk the egg, milk, pickle juice* (if using) and 2 T water in a baking dish.
-Then whisk both flours, the malted milk powder, confectioners sugar, baking soda, dry mustard, the remaining 1/2 tsp paprika, and 1 teaspoon each of salt and pepper in another dish.
+- While the oil is heating, whisk the egg, milk, pickle juice* (if using) and 2 T water in a baking dish.
+Then whisk both flours, the malted milk powder, confectioners sugar, baking soda, dry mustard, the remaining ½ tsp paprika, and 1 teaspoon each of salt and pepper in another dish.